 Switches and Routers

 The comparison between a router and a switch or a router vs. modem, for example, is done entirely on their ability to work as intelligent devices.
 A router, for example, is used as a gateway to connect multiple devices to a single network.
 On the other hand, switches are generally used to move data within your internal system.
+If you want to add another factor to your home internet, check out our D-Link WIFi smart plug and WiFI fit motion sensor review too.

 For addressing, your router or switch needs to know where to send data packets.
 But how does your device know?
 Using the OSI Model, which we’ll get to in a moment, network protocols give a class for addressing at various levels.